YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPACox.md

 Detailed documentation about how to use SPAGRM is available at [SPAGRM online tutorial](https://fantasy-xuhe.github.io/SPAGRM.github.io/).

 ## Citation

-- SPACox: Bi, Wenjian, Lars G. Fritsche, Bhramar Mukherjee, Sehee Kim, and Seunggeun Lee. **A fast and accurate method for genome-wide time-to-event data analysis and its application to UK Biobank.** *The American Journal of Human Genetics* 107, no. 2 (2020): 222-233.

 - SPAmix: to be submitted.